 There is also a modest allocation of funds available for fellows to undertake their proposed knowledge-sharing activity.

-We are accepting applications for the first round of the scheme and the deadline for submissions is 15 October 2018.
+We are accepting applications for the first round of the scheme and the deadline for submissions is midnight on 15 October 2018.

 For more details on what we hope to see in an application, and for information on how to apply, please see our Guidance for Applicants.